Misnaming seafood isn’t just a ripoff. It’s a global phenomenon that’s wreaking havoc on ocean conservation.

 The fish called “red snapper”—lest the reader misunderstand—bears no relation to those species of rockfish, found along the Pacific U.S. coast, which grocery stores sell as Pacific red snapper.
 Instead, red snapper represents a bona fide species, which inhabits coral reefs in the Gulf of Mexico, part of an entirely different family—the snapper family.
 Consumers consider red snapper top-dollar dining.
 But when Marko’s students tested fillets, they found 77 percent of them to be something else.
 Most of the counterfeits turned out to be other, less-expensive members of the snapper family; a few were lowly tilapia.

 The tale of economic fraud naturally grabbed headlines when Marko published his results in Nature in 2004.
 (3) But something more subtle caught Marko’s eye.
 Nearly 40 percent of the fillets came from species found far from the Gulf of Mexico—such as crimson snapper, which ranges from India to Japan to Australia.
 Foreign fish feeding the U.S. appetite for dwindling red snapper concerns Marko.
-“Many of the countries that we’re getting these fish from don’t have the same kinds of fishing regulations ,” he says—meaning that exhaustion of U.S. fisheries, or even careful management to limit catches, could lead to overfishing elsewhere in the world.
+“Many of the countries that we’re getting these fish from don’t have the same kinds of fishing regulations [that we have],” he says—meaning that exhaustion of U.S. fisheries, or even careful management to limit catches, could lead to overfishing elsewhere in the world.

 The problems plaguing consumer choice look a lot like those facing carbon credits, fair labor certification, and other market-based interventions.
 The likely solutions include tracking fish reliably from hook to plate and providing more complete information on the shopping label, including the exact species name, the farming or fishing method, and the country of origin.
 To do this, says Jacquet, “we need to work higher in the demand chain than just consumers.”
 In other words, target the likes of the U.S. seafood restaurant chain Red Lobster, global seafood brands and distributors such as Birds Eye, and governments that import fish.